 The best part?

-You can make your own rules, and you won’t have to abandon your current works in progress: your dystopian sci-fi novel, your romance novella, your latest collection of poems.
+You can make your own rules, and you won’t have to abandon your current works in progress: your dystopian sci-fi novel, your romance novella, or your latest poetry collection.

 Let’s begin our discussion with an overview of the industry.